histogrammar/histogrammar-docs/tutorials/index.md

 ### Python

-  * {% include progress.html complete=50 %} [Basic use in Python](python-basic): Histogrammar with Matplotlib, the most popular Python plotting library, and no custom back-ends (for aggregation).
+  * {% include progress.html complete=0 %} [Basic use in Python](python-basic): Histogrammar without any custom front-ends (for plotting) or back-ends (for aggregation).
 Focuses on the basics of making aggregations, what makes Histogrammar different.

 ## Plotting front-ends